Addressing selection bias and measurement error in COVID-19 case count data using auxiliary information: Discussion

 \section{Discussion}

 There is nothing routine about COVID-19, including the corresponding statistical questions.
 The goal of this paper was to point out questionable statistical routines.
-Indeed, case-count trajectories are being reported daily by governments and broadcast by the media.
-The precision in the reported numbers gives the illusion of accuracy when what needs to be understood is the level of uncertainty.
-Selection bias not only means uncertainty, it also implies analysts feel certain about incorrect conclusions.
-We end this paper with a brief discussion of several important topics related to selection bias and measurement error.
+Precision in reported case-count data gives the illusion of information when what what is needed is quantification of uncertainty.
+Extensions of recent statistical error decompositions~\citep{Meng2018} demonstrate how selection bias leads data analysts to feel certain about incorrect conclusions.
+As case-count data is routinely used for public health policy making, we presented an inverse-probability weighting method and a doubly-robust estimation method that leverage auxiliary information collected through random samples to overcome these issues.
+We end with a brief discussion of important related topics.